 Need a space to host your event?
 Consider renting space at The Center of Harmony!

-You’ll discover a lot of incredible history in Harmony.
+You’ll discover a lot of incredible history in Harmony, PA.
 This quaint village of old brick and log buildings is one of Western PA’s most historically important places and its first National Landmark District.
 Harmony was founded in 1804 by the Harmony Society of German Lutheran Separatists who were seeking religious freedom.
 They quickly became 19th century America’s most successful communal group.

 The Harmonists, who believed Christ’s return was imminent, adopted celibacy to remain spiritually pure, but also assuring the group’s eventual demise.
 When the Harmonists sold the town and 6,000 acres to second founder Mennonite blacksmith Abraham Ziegler in 1815, Mennonite families led the area’s resettlement.